pubkey/eth-crypto/tutorials/signed-data.md

 As you can see, we did not sign the reciever-address directly but a hash that was build of some concated data:

-- **Prefix:** To ensure the creator cannot be tricked into accidentially singing a valid ethereum-transaction, we prefix the signed data with something unique to our system.
+- **Prefix:** To ensure the creator cannot be tricked into accidentally singing a valid ethereum-transaction, we prefix the signed data with something unique to our system.
 In this case lets take the string `Signed for DonationBag:`.
 - **contractAddress:** It might be possible that the creator has more than one instance of the contract deployed to the blockchain.
-In this case it's signatures might be replayed to other instances.
+In this case its signatures might be replayed to other instances.
 As prevention of this attack, we also add the contracts address to the signed hash.
-- **receiverAddress:** By signing this address, the creator proves that the given address should recieve the donation.
+- **receiverAddress:** By signing this address, the creator proves that the given address should receive the donation.

 ## Recover the signature on the blockchain

-The reciever now has a signature from the creator which he can send to the contract to claim the donation.
+The receiver now has a signature from the creator which he can send to the contract to claim the donation.

 ```javascript